 9. Take a scenic road trip in Dingle

 The 46-km Slea Head Drive from Dingle in Ireland is one of the best and most spectacular driving routes in Ireland.
 It’s part of Wild Atlantic Way route which is considered one of the most scenic road trip routes in the world.
-The route consists of breathtaking views of the coastline, offshore islands, and cliff-top roads.
-It is one of the most popular activities in Dingle.
-It is also one of the best day trips from Cork City.
+The route consists of breathtaking views of the coastline, offshore islands, and cliff-top roads and it’s best to access through driving on your own.

 10. Visit Galway City